← All stories

 Scene 1 / 7

-Godai the jackal was very poor, but soft of heart.
-One rainy dusk pit-pat, pit-pat a wet goose named Sonai turned up at his door.
-“Come in, dry yourself,” said Godai.
+The jackal was very poor, but he had a soft heart.
+One rainy dusk pit-pat, pit-pat a cold, dripping goose turned up at his door.
+“Come in out of the rain and dry yourself,” said the jackal.

 Scene 2 / 7

-Next dawn, something glinted in the straw nest a golden egg!
-“Oh my, real gold!”
-Sonai smiled, “A gift for your kindness, friend.”
-After that, one golden egg every single morning.
+The next dawn, something glinted in the straw nest a golden egg!
+“Oh my real gold!”
+The goose smiled.
+“A little gift for your kindness, friend.”
+And after that, there was one golden egg every single morning.

 Scene 3 / 7

-Godai bought this and that, fixed up his house.
-But the neighbour's big mansion set his heart itching.
-“Just one egg a day?
-Ugh, far too slow!”
-His eyes glinted with greed.
+The jackal bought a few little things and fixed up his house.
+But then the big mansion next door set his heart itching.
+"Just one egg a day?
+Far too slow!"
+And his eyes began to glint with greed.

 Scene 4 / 7

-In his head Godai hatched a plan “Sonai must be stuffed full of gold!
-Take it all at once and I'll be the richest in the village!”
-His chest thumped, his paws itched with greed.
+So the jackal hatched himself a plan.
+“That goose must be simply stuffed full of gold!
+If I take it all at once, I'll be the richest jackal in the whole village!”
+His chest thumped, and his paws fairly itched with greed.

 Scene 5 / 7